Flagging dance: Flagger events

-The Texas Flagger Weekend ran from 2003 - 2009.
+The Texas Flagger Weekend ran from 2003 to 2009.
 The event consisted of growing number of flaggers from around the world, peaking in 2008 with 80+ participants.
 The event had various tracks, from beginners to advanced.
 In later years, the Weekend expanded to include multiple tracks, a circuit party and a showcase of performances, SpinOut, of their own, inspired by the San Francisco events of the same name.

 New York hosted the "World Symposium of Fanning and Flagging" in 2005 and included movement classes, creation workshops, and performances, mostly held at The LGBT Community Center in New York City, video by Wolfgang Busch.

 Flagging In The Park (FITP), started in 1997, is a fundraising gathering of flaggers, flow artists, and their supporters, happening in the National AIDS Memorial Grove in Golden Gate Park.
-In 2002 - 2003 the event was produced in Dolores Park by Bryan Hughes; in 2005 the event moved back to the National AIDS Memorial Grove being led by Xavier Caylor; from 2014 to the present the event is being held by a group of flaggers from the Bay Area and beyond.
+In 2002–2003 the event was produced in Dolores Park by Bryan Hughes; in 2005 the event moved back to the National AIDS Memorial Grove being led by Xavier Caylor; from 2014 to the present the event is being held by a group of flaggers from the Bay Area and beyond.
 One of the five events happens the last full weekend of July, on Saturday before the Up Your Alley Street Fair on Sunday, and is advertised as the (Flagger) SF Destination Weekend.

 With so many in the community now calling Palm Springs home, 2018 was time to bring some of that magic to the desert.
 The Flagging in the Desert (FITD) was first held during PS Pride Weekend and then again in March 2019 with funds collected for local charities.
 Following the November 2019 event there were three FITD events planned for 2020.
 Following the February event COVID-19 impacted the schedule.
 The Desert Flaggers began monthly music videos involving first local flaggers and then expanding to flaggers across the country and around the world.